hemsingh76/L5_webdev/README.md

 # L5_webdev
+Html Exercises

+Description:
-This repo contains all contents that are taught in L5 sem2.
+This repo contains exercises that are told to be completed.

+Steps: